Patsone v. Pennsylvania: Background

 On the night of October 19, 1909, Joseph Patsone, an unnaturalized Italian immigrant living in western Pennsylvania.
-After a citizen’s arrest, he was arrested in his home for possessing a shotgun.
+After a citizen's arrest, he was arrested in his home for possessing a shotgun.
 In the aftermath of a statute passed on May 8, 1909.
 Laws 1909, No. 261 made it illegal for any unnaturalized foreign-born resident to kill any wild bird or animal except in defense of person or property, and 'to that end' makes it unlawful for such foreign-born person to own or be possessed of a shotgun or rifle; with a penalty of $25 and a forfeiture of the gun or guns.
 Having little comprehension of the English language, Patsone was unsure as to why he was being fined $25 or why his shotgun was being taken away; eventually he was provided legal representation, attorney Marcel Viti, and his case made its way up to the U.S. Supreme Court.
-It is important to note the strong nativist sentiment at the time, leading to strict immigration policies that targeted certain demographics from Southern and Eastern Europe, including Italians.
+Strong nativist sentiment at the time led to strict immigration policies that targeted certain demographics from Southern and Eastern Europe, including Italians.
 By the early 20th century, conservation efforts were gaining traction across the United States, with particular motivations from President Roosevelt.
 The Roosevelt administration created an environmental consciousness that lingered in the decades that came after.

 The Naturalization Act of 1790 is imperative to the understanding of Patsone v.
 Pennsylvania.
 It not only explicitly extended to “free white persons,” but set the conditions and qualifications for immigration policies in the future.
 Italians, like many other non-Anglo European groups at the time, were viewed as unassimilable or dangerous.
-Pennsylvania’s restrictions on firearm ownership was one of many restrictive policies to exclude and deter immigration.
+Pennsylvania's restrictions on firearm ownership was one of many restrictive policies to exclude and deter immigration.